hackalog/hackalog.github.io/_posts/2020-03-08-remote-work.md

 organization.

-## On Meetings, Synchronous, and Asynchronous communication.
+## On Synchronous vs. Asynchronous Communication.

-I'd go out on a limb and say that every successful remote-work organization has a *asynchronous most-of-the-time* communications culture.
-That is, if asynchronous means will get the job done, **do it asynchronously*.
+I'd go out on a limb and say that every successful remote-work organization has a **asynchronous most-of-the-time** communications culture.
+That is, if asynchronous means will get the job done, **do it asynchronously**.
 This means:

-**Don't hold a lot of meetings.** This is a [general rule of thumb for productive work][maker-schedule], period.
+**Don't hold a lot of meetings.** This is a [general rule of thumb for productive work, period][maker-schedule].
 Use remote work as an opportunity to **break your meeting habit**, and to develop more productive, asynchronous communications habits.

 **Recognize the true cost of meetings**.
 In addition to being hard to schedule (especially across timezones), synchronous meetings far more costly than anyone remembers to think.
-As Basecamp puts it: “five people in a room for an hour isn't a one hour meeting, it's a **five hour** meeting”.
+[As Basecamp puts it][basecamp-how]: “five people in a room for an hour isn't a one hour meeting, it's a **five hour** meeting”.

 That said, **face-time is important**.
-Learn Leap Fly has one regular meeting--the weekly standup--held every Monday.
+Learn Leap Fly has one regular
+meeting: the weekly standup.
 It's easy to start feeling a lonely and isolated without laying eyes on your coworkers once in a while.

+## On Meetings
-If you do want to hold synchronous meetings (sparingly!), here's our advice:
+If you do want to hold synchronous meetings, here's our advice:

 * **Share the agenda in advance**.
 For regular meetings with a set agenda (e.g. Sprint Rollovers) it's sufficient to share the agenda